 But don’t mistake lax laws for nonchalance.
 How seriously do they take their native spirit in Japan?
 Consider its most high-profile vehicle, the whisky highball, a drink so simple and celebratory of what’s in the bottle that its most important added elements, aside from soda water, are exacting attention to detail, temperature, and technique.

 Our three recipes for next month’s box traverse a bit more territory than the noble, unadorned highball, but our aim to honor the clean taste of Japanese whisky is all the same.
 With help from our expert bartenders, we’re putting you in the driver’s seat to master this exquisite spirit, but first things first—don’t take that first sip without a rousing declaration of Kanpai!
-Subscribe now through September 18th to get this box—it’ll continue to ship the weeks of September 21st and October 5th (owing to the conditions of the COVID-19 pandemic).
+Subscribe now through October 2nd to get this box—the final wave will ship the week of October 5th (owing to the conditions of the COVID-19 pandemic).

 Much like the energy-packed, neon-lit streets of Tokyo at night, Kevin Diedrich’s Nippon Cooler is a buzzing feast for your senses.
 But it’s not just the city that’s inspired this vividly refreshing medley.
 Japanese whisky welcomes in spiced Thai bitters and a Vietnamese sparkling watermelon juice for a dynamic flavor that pops, along with a smooth aloe drink, and a fruity osmanthus flower syrup.
 It’s not quite a whisky highball in the traditional sense, but this one-of-a-kind mix is just the ticket for those high on life and ready to have a ball!